 While the list is exhaustive, and there are many notable uses of the instrument throughout musical history, Mellotrons have also made their way into the sounds of current artists such as the Foo Fighters, the Red Hot Chilli Peppers, the Smashing Pumpkins, Wilco, and Air, to name a few.

 The Software Evolution Of Mellotrons

-You can use the Arturia KeyLab or any other MIDI controller to use this software and it is compatible across all DAWs on Windows as well as Mac computers.
+You can use the Arturia KeyLab or any other MIDI controller to use this software, and it is compatible with all DAWs on Windows as well as Mac computers.

 The Mellotron is truly unique in not just the way they were designed but also the sound they produce.
 No matter what the genre, they have found their way into some of the most classic pieces of music made over the decades.
-Thanks to innovations in technology, they have morphed into a digital form and they now take up very little space on your computer.
-Whether you are a fan or immensely dislike its sound, a Mellotron is not a mere fad in the history of music and they continue to thrive and inspire even today.
+Thanks to innovations in technology, they have morphed into a digital form, and they now take up very little space on your computer.
+Whether you are a fan or immensely dislike its sound, a Mellotron is not a mere fad in the history of music, and it continues to thrive and inspire even today.